 - The full title of your project

-- Your full name and correspondence address (that should be valid after 1st September)
+- correspondence email address (that will be valid after 1st September)

-- The address(es) of the establishment(s) where the project was undertaken (where the data was collected)
+- The address(es) of the establishment(s) where the project was undertaken/where the data were collected

 - A statement acknowledging that you are willing to present your project as a poster at the CMHP Annual Conference.